trianglecurling/ccm-scraper/readme.md

-# Curling Club Data Microservice
+# Curling Club Manager Scraper Microservice

 This microservice provides a public RESTish API for fetching team and game data from a Curling Club Manager admin area.
 Since CCM does not expose a public API, this service scrapes the necessary data using Playwright and implements a robust caching layer for performance and resilience.